d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 When it came time to calculate the gradients, we just invoked the backpropagation function provided by the deep learning framework.

-The automatic calculation of gradients (automatic differentiation) profoundly simplifies the implementation of deep learning algorithms.
+The automatic calculation of gradients profoundly simplifies the implementation of deep learning algorithms.
 Before automatic differentiation,
 even small changes to complicated models required